katspaugh/wavesurfer.js/README.md

 a Flash-based fallback with graphics.

 ## FAQ
-### How can I report a bug?
-To report a bug, please create a failing test case and submit a pull request.
-The test case can be either a Jasmine spec, or a simple HTML page demonstrating the problem.

-### Can I pay you for a wavesurfer.js job?
-For *payed* consultancy, feel free to email me at katspaugh@gmail.com.
-For trivial questions about programming, please refer to StackOverflow.

 ### Can the audio start playing before the waveform is drawn?
 Yes, if you use the `backend: 'MediaElement'` option.
 See here: http://wavesurfer-js.org/example/audio-element/.
 The audio will start playing as you press play.
 A thin line will be displayed until the whole audio file is downloaded and decoded to draw the waveform.